 Tell Google About Your Ecommerce Site After Launch

 After your ecommerce site launches, your setup work isn’t complete.
 You’ll want to address several other issues:

 - Ensure structured data is in place and functioning.

 - Upload a feed to Google Merchant Center.

-- Link your Merchant Center to your Google My Business.
+- Link your Merchant Center to your Google Business Profile.